thenumbernine/Tensor/README.md

 - more flexible multiplication ... it's basically outer then contract of lhs last and rhs first indexes ... though I could optimize to a outer+contract-N indexes
 	- for mul(A a, B b), this would be "expandStorage" on the last of A and first of B b, then "ReplaceScalar" the nesting-minus-one of A with the nesting-1 of B
-- make a permuteOrder() function, have this "ExpandIthIndex<>" on all its passed indexes, then have it run across the permute indexes.
+- make a permuteIndexes() function, have this "ExpandIndex<>" on all its passed indexes, then have it run across the permute indexes.
 	- mind you that for transposes then you can respect symmetry and you don't need to expand those indexes.
 	- make transpose a specialization of permuteIndexes()
 - index notation summation?  mind you that it shoud preserve non-summed index memory-optimization structures.